Skip to main content

 4 mentions Positive Neutral Negative

-The atmosphere of the game is generally praised for its coherent visual style and a well-executed, menacing soundtrack that effectively captures the mood of Nevendaar.
-However, some players feel it fails to fully replicate the distinctive atmosphere of the original Disciples titles, particularly Disciples II.
+The game's atmosphere is generally well-executed, with a coherent visual style and a menacing soundtrack that captures the essence of Nevendaar.
+However, some players feel that this spin-off fails to fully replicate the atmosphere of the original Disciples titles, particularly Disciples II.

 • “The soundtrack was well executed again and underscores the menacing atmosphere of Nevendaar.”